The Best Area to Stay in San Francisco

 Richmond is sometimes referred to as the second Chinatown, as many Chinese-Americans call this area home.
-The Cliff House restaurant also resides in this neighborhood, along with several museums.
+Several museums are also nearby in the neighborhood.Find More Hotels in Chinatown and the Richmond

 The Best Area to Stay If You Are a Health Nut: Embarcadero

 It's not about having access to a gym, but access to great outdoor spaces that will elevate your heart rate.
 Hotels along the Embarcadero give you that and a gorgeous morning view of the Bay Bridge.
 Get up to see the sunrise and work out like a local by running along the Embarcadero by the Ferry Building to PIER 39 and back again.

 Nearby hotels include: 1 Hotel San Francisco, Hotel Via, and the Hyatt Regency San Francisco.Find More Embarcadero Hotels

 The Best Area to Stay if You Want a Classic San Francisco Experience: Nob Hill